rapidsai/deployment/source/guides/azure/infiniband.md

 # How to Setup InfiniBand on Azure

-[Azure GPU optmized virtual machines](https://learn.microsoft.com/en-us/azure/virtual-machines/sizes-gpu) provide low latency and high bandwidth InfiniBand network.
+[Azure GPU optmized virtual machines](https://learn.microsoft.com/en-us/azure/virtual-machines/sizes-gpu) provide a low latency and high bandwidth InfiniBand network.
 This guide walks through the steps to enable InfiniBand to optimize network performance.

 ## Build a Virtual Machine